liximomo/vscode-sftp/README.md

   /**
    *  Watching external file changes(create and remove only).
 Such as compile/build output or git branch switching.
+Also useful for automatically creating/deleting remote files when creating/deleting them in vscode
    *  Watcher will be disabled when files is set to false or both autoDelete and autoUpload are set to false */
   watcher: {
     /**
     *  available value: false or a glob pattern
     *   - false: disable watcher
-    *   - string containing a glob pattern: describes files that will pe watched */
+    *   - string containing a glob pattern: describes files that will be watched */
     files: false,